 My View of Her Changed As I Got More Evidence

-When I saw Darlie dancing around her children's graves, spraying silly string, laughing and acting so happy I thought, "of course she killed those babies," and I was filled with hate, seeing her acting this way and those babies of hers, murdered and in the ground beneath her.
+When I saw Darlie dancing around her children's graves, spraying silly string, laughing, and acting so happy I thought, "of course, she killed those babies."
+I was filled with hate, seeing her acting this way and those babies of hers, murdered and in the ground beneath her.

-I can't say that I accept this behavior even now but people are different and I know they are.
+I can't say that I accept this behavior even now.
+People are different, and I know they are.
 It still doesn't make them guilty of murder.
 I really felt so guilty the more I listened, read, and learned.
 I am not the only one with a change of mind.

-With Darlie, what I did not see was the same as what others did not see: Proof.
-How long will our rotten dirty judicial system keep getting by with having their say, right or wrong and hiding information to make things go the way they want?
+With Darlie, what I did not see was the same as what others did not see: proof.
+How long will our rotten, dirty judicial system keep getting by with having their say—right or wrong—and hiding information to make trials go the way they want?
 Why do they continually do this?
-What I and the jury did not see was Darlie's horrible cut and bruised black arms and hands: defensive wounds, without a doubt.
+What I and the jury did not see was Darlie's horrible cut and bruised black arms and hands—defensive wounds, without a doubt.

-I have read many true crime books and this is almost a common thing, it has happened so often.
-The law wants to solve a crime so quickly some idiot decides how it happened and then makes sure it looks that way.
+I have read many true crime books, and it seems like obscuring information and twisting it is almost a common thing.
+The law wants to solve a crime so quickly that some idiot decides how it happened and then makes sure it looks that way.

 There are many things missing in this case.